mcclure/bitbucket-exfiltrate/README.md

 * "create-repos" takes the repo names as a file containing names whereas "populate" takes a directory as argument and does ls itself
 * With "populate" you should of course replace the "prefix" URL with whereever your new repos are; each repo name will be appended to the end of the URL
 * If you add a "redirect.txt" to the backup directory, next to "contents", "wiki" and "description.txt", the contents of that text file will be used instead of prefix/repo.
 * By default, populate.py and create-repos.py will create both a README.MD and a wiki (we could skip the README.MD but unfortunately BitBucket no longer lets wikis be landing pages).
-If you want to skip the wiki, pass `--nowiki`.
+If you want to skip the wiki, pass `--no-wiki`.

 If you mess something up while running these scripts, you may find the included mass delete script useful: